Board of Directors 2023-2024

 Dr. Shaun McGuire

-Mr. Savoie joined the Bruyère Board of Directors in June 2013.
-He is 1st vice-chair and chair of the Audit and Resource Management Committee.
+Mr. Hoyles joined the Bruyère Board of Directors in June 2014.
+He was appointed Chair of the Bruyère Board of Directors in June 2021.

 In November 2017, John Hoyles took on the role of Chief Executive Officer of the Community Information Centre of Ottawa/211 East, a non-profit organization which provides information and referral services to individuals in need of community, social and health services across the eastern Ontario region and is part of the 211 Ontario network.
 John Hoyles continues as Chief Executive Officer of Relationships are Everything, Inc. a company dedicated to informing and educating executives and others about the importance of relationships in achieving success.